 The Contrasts Between a Kingdom and a Democracy

 God is our Creator and Lord.
 “Who is this who darkens counsel by words without knowledge?
 Now prepare yourself like a man; I will question you, and you shall answer Me.
 “Where were you when I laid the foundations of the earth?
 Tell Me, if you have understanding.
-I would like for you to draw a chart, with six down and a line down the middle.
-On one side write Kingdom Characteristics, and on the other side write Democracy Characteristics.

-A Kingdom and a democracy are two entirely different worlds.
-I must say that is why believers who are born in a democracy find it difficult to live a strong kingdom life.
-This is why the Lord God caused my wife and I to create this website, Kingdom Citizens. (www.kingdomcitizens.org).
-Many Christians wan to debate the issues or interject their own thoughts and opinions.
-We try to reach consensus or compromise to keep everyone happy instead of simply recognizing that the King's Word is law.
+We try to reach a consensus or compromise to keep everyone happy instead of simply recognizing that the King's Word is law.
 If the Lord God states that adultery is a sin (disobedience) that is the Word of the King.
 The matter is a done deal.
 It isn't open for discussion.
-We can debate His word and decrees until we turn red in the face, but the end results will still be the same.
+We can debate His Word and decrees until we turn red in the face, but the end result will still be the same.
 His Word will still be law.
 No matter what humanistic philosophy is preached from its pulpits, in schools and in our courts.
 God's law is absolute.
+In a democracy, citizens get a vote; not so in a kingdom.
+In a kingdom, the king owns all the land but is responsible for the well being of his citizens.
+The citizens are stewards over the land and property the king provides.
+In a democracy, they are free to work and own land and possessions but the poorest are barely "taken care of" by the government, and doesn't encourage them to work hard and get out of poverty.
+They may vote out leaders, so leaders tend to pander to whomever will get them re-elected.

 Questions for Thought:

-A Kingdom and a democracy are two entirely different worlds.
-I must say that is why believers who are born in a democracy find it difficult to live a strong kingdom life.
-This is why the Lord God caused my wife and I to create this website, Kingdom Citizens. (www.kingdomcitizens.org).
-Many Christians wan to debate the issues or interject their own thoughts and opinions.
-We try to reach consensus or compromise to keep everyone happy instead of simply recognizing that the King's Word is law.
+We try to reach a consensus or compromise to keep everyone happy instead of simply recognizing that the King's Word is law.
 If the Lord God states that adultery is a sin (disobedience) that is the Word of the King.
 The matter is a done deal.
 It isn't open for discussion.
-We can debate His word and decrees until we turn red in the face, but the end results will still be the same.
+We can debate His Word and decrees until we turn red in the face, but the end result will still be the same.
 His Word will still be law.
 No matter what humanistic philosophy is preached from its pulpits, in schools and in our courts.
 God's law is absolute.
+In a democracy, citizens get a vote; not so in a kingdom.
+In a kingdom, the king owns all the land but is responsible for the well being of his citizens.
+The citizens are stewards over the land and property the king provides.
+In a democracy, they are free to work and own land and possessions but the poorest are barely "taken care of" by the government, and doesn't encourage them to work hard and get out of poverty.
+They may vote out leaders, so leaders tend to pander to whomever will get them re-elected.

 Questions for Thought: